Choosing a lawn care company

 - What services does the company provide and can it be flexible with the timing of applications?
 Will the company eliminate or reduce pesticides used in its programs?

-- Will the company provide a list of local customers that can verify its performance?
+- Will the company provide a list of local customers who can verify its performance?

 Do you have a question?
 Try Ask an Expert!